grafana/mimir/cmd/mimirtool/README.md

 #### Rules

-The following commands are used by users to interact with their Cortex ruler configuration.
+The following commands are used by users to interact with their Mimir ruler configuration.
 They can load prometheus rule files, as well as interact with individual rule groups.

 ##### Rules List

-This command will retrieve all of the rule groups stored in the specified Cortex instance and print each one by rule group name and namespace to the terminal.
+This command will retrieve all of the rule groups stored in the specified Mimir instance and print each one by rule group name and namespace to the terminal.

     mimirtool rules list

 ##### Rules Print

-This command will retrieve all of the rule groups stored in the specified Cortex instance and print them to the terminal.
+This command will retrieve all of the rule groups stored in the specified Mimir instance and print them to the terminal.

     mimirtool rules print

 ##### Rules Get

-This command will retrieve the specified rule group from Cortex and print it to the terminal.
+This command will retrieve the specified rule group from Mimir and print it to the terminal.

     mimirtool rules get example_namespace example_rule_group